nextcloud/bookmarks/docs/bookmark.rst

    :query conjunction: Set to ``and`` to require all search terms to be present, ``or`` if one should suffice.
 Default: ``or``
    :query folder: Only return bookmarks that are direct children of the folder with the passed ID.
 The root folder has id ``-1``.
    :query url: Only return bookmarks with this URL.
 With this parameter you can test whether a URL exists in the user's bookmarks.

+      .. versionadded:: 1.0.0

    :query unavailable: Only return bookmarks that are dead links, i.e. return 404 status codes or similar.

+      .. versionadded:: 3.4.0

-   :query archive: Only return bookmarks that whose contents have been archived.
+   :query archived: Only return bookmarks that whose contents have been archived.

+      .. versionadded:: 3.4.0

+   :query untagged: Only return bookmarks that have no tags set

+      .. versionadded:: 0.12.0

+   :query duplicated: Only return bookmarks that are in multiple folders

+      .. versionadded:: 10.2.0

    :>json string status: ``success`` or ``error`` :>json array data: The list of resulting bookmarks